By Annette Semerdjian

 Boni B. Alvarez, Chris Aguila, Allen Lucky Weaver and Tonatiuh Elizarraraz

 As the spotlight captures three fabulous drag queens at center stage, the music, reminiscent of the New York City LGBTQ community's underground ball scene, turns up and the House of Malacanang vogues down the walkway.
-The Echo Theater Company proves again that is truly the "Best Bet for Ballsy Original Plays" as LA Weekly stated in 2014 with its latest production directed by Rodney To, "Fixed."
+The Echo Theater Company proves again that it is truly the "Best Bet for Ballsy Original Plays," as LA Weekly stated in 2014, with its latest production directed by Rodney To, "Fixed."

 Playwright Boni B. Alvarez plays the role of Gigi, someone who can cut you with her words and check you back into reality quicker than she pop opens her fan.
 Gigi's entrance demands attention and is met with cheering and applause as her flowy, colorful dress and attitude clearly represent her rank as queen of her group of misfits.

 Jenny, played by the hilarious Allen Lucky Weaver, is Miracles' House sister who tries to reason her out of the romantic fantasy with Marciano versus Gigi's more aggressive means of separating the two.
 Chris Aguila beautifully plays Miracles as someone who fiercely refuses to let anyone advise her on her journey through self-discovery, gender identity and love.
 Wade Allain-Marcus is from the hit HBO show "Insecure" and plays a different type of character this time as the womanizer Marciano.
 Besides Miracles, Marciano also manages to put Lizette under his spell.
 As Lizette chases emotionally unavailable Marciano, AJ, played by Adrian Gonzalez, chases after Lizette.